pdp10/sbpipe/docs/source/developer_manual.md

 ### New releases
+The script `release.sh` at the root of the package allows to release a new version of SBpipe or update the last github tag.
+This script also creates and uploads a new SBpipe package for anaconda cloud.

+The following two sections describe how to release a new version for SBpipe, manually.

+#### How to release a new tag
 When the `develop` branch includes all the desired feature for a release, it is time to checkout this branch in a new one called `release-x.x.x`.
 It is at this stage that a version is established.
 Only bugfixes or hotfixes are applied to this